-- Sign-up Bonuses: More and more credit cards are offering statement credits or cash business to new card holders.
-The Chase Freedom Visa, for example, offers a $100 bonus to new card customers.
+- Sign-up Bonuses: More and more credit cards are offering statement credits or cash bonuses to new cardholders.

-- Lower Fees: While credit card fees have been on the rise, the fees charged by prepaid credit cards have fallen significantly.
+- Lower Fees: While credit card fees have been on the rise, the fees charged by prepaid debit cards have fallen significantly.
 Several prepaid cards now waive an activation fee and charge virtually no monthly fees for purchase transactions.
-Mango Money, Yap MasterCard, and Green Dot are examples of these new no fee or low fee prepaid credit cards.

-- Checking Account Bonuses: Every where you look banks are offering either cash bonuses or interest rate bonuses to get your business.
-EverBank, for example, offers a 3-month bonus interest rate for new accounts.
+- Checking Account Bonuses: Everywhere you look banks are offering either cash bonuses or interest rate bonuses to get your business.

 - 0% Introductory Rates: While zero percent intro rates are nothing new, credit cards have become more aggressive in their promotions over the past several months.
-Perhaps the clearest example of this comes from Citi balance transfer credit cards, several of which now offer 0% balance transfers for 18, 12, or 7 months, depending on your credit worthiness.
+You can now find no-fee balance transfers or 0% rates good for 21 months (see our list here).

 Now prepaid debit cards are entering the fray.
 By offering high interest savings accounts, they give customers a chance to earn a few extra bucks and encourage saving at the same time.